agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 Use the '--shell' option to set the interactive shell to use.

-The 'path' command type runs a single command as the 'termux' user.
+The 'path' command type runs a single command as the 'Termux app' user.
 You can use it just by running 'tudo <command> [command_args]' where 'command' is the executable you want to run and 'command_args' are any optional arguments to it.
 The 'command' will be run within a 'bash' shell.